 - 47. Is the question, "Who were the first Americans?" easy or difficult to answer?
+Why?

-Why? ⇒ - 48.
-What theory did C. Vance Haynes propose in 1964? →
+→ difficult.
+There are many theories about how and when the first people settled in the Americas - 48.
+What theory did C. Vance Haynes propose in 1964?